Yola (singer): Career

 Yola made a splash at the Newport Folk Festival 2019 with Rolling Stone proclaiming, "Yola became the single most sought-after voice at this year's festival.
 She played a triumphant side-stage show, served as an unofficial member of The Highwomen, and added her own vocals to performances by everyone from Dolly Parton to Dawes, who let the fast-rising singer take over for the entirety of their 2009 song "When You Call My Name."
 According to Glide Magazine, "People came from far and wide to hear Yola sing, either because they were enchanted by her excellent release from earlier this year Walk Through Fire, or because word of mouth had reached them that this was not to be missed."

 Walk Through Fire generated three Grammy Award nominations.
 The album was nominated for Best Americana Album and the track "Faraway Look" was nominated for Best American Roots Song and Best American Roots Performance.
 Additionally, Yola was nominated for Best New Artist.

-In February 2020, Variety announced that she had been cast to portray Sister Rosetta Tharpe — "dubbed the Godmother of rock and roll" — in Australian director Baz Luhrmanns film Elvis on the life of Elvis Presley set for release in 2022.
+In February 2020, Variety announced that she had been cast to portray Sister Rosetta Tharpe—"dubbed the Godmother of rock and roll"—in Australian director Baz Luhrmann's film Elvis on the life of Elvis Presley set for release in 2022.
 In December 2020, she was featured in Ringo Starr's single and video "Here's To The Nights", from his 2021 Zoom In EP.

 In July 2021, Yola released her latest album titled Stand for Myself.
 To celebrate the launch of the album, Yola will commence her 2022 Stand For Myself Tour in Boston in February 2022, with opening performances by Jac Ross and Nick Connors; and in Nashville by Devon Gilfillian and Allison Russell.
 On 8 October 2021, Yola played a sold-out show at Madison Square Garden when she opened for Chris Stapleton.

 On 2 July 2024, Yola made her Broadway debut in Hadestown at the Walter Kerr Theater, playing the role of Persephone.
-In September of the same year, she released "Future Enemies", her first single in three years.
+In September of the same year, she released "Future Enemies", her first single in three years, and a subsequent EP entitled "My Way," on S-Curve Records.

+In 2026, she was a guest star on children's television in Yo Gabba Gabbaland, season two, where she performed the song, Home.